oshied/protocol-forge/README.md

 # Set the protocol name, in this example it is assumed the name is the same as the sub-directory
 export PROTOCOL_NAME="$(basename $(pwd))"

-# Set the build maintainer
+# Set the build maintainer.
+If you build a package, claim credit for it.
 export BUILD_MAINTAINER="Kevin Carter <kevin@cloudnull.io>"

 # Set the ExecStart path.
 CI will set this option to the first item in the MANIFEST but you can